jonhyman/listerine/README.md

 end
 ```

-Other persistence backends can be created by adhering to the interface Listerine::Persistence::PersistenceLayer.
+Other persistence backends can be created by adhering to the interface `Listerine::Persistence::PersistenceLayer`.
 Then
-pass in via the `:persistence` option.
-Listerine will automatically find a class that is the `#capitalize`d version of
+pass your new persistence layer in via the `:persistence` option.
+Listerine will automatically find a class that is
-the option, so `:persistence => :mysql` will new up Listerine::Persistence::Mysql.
+the `#capitalize`d version of the option, so `:persistence => :mysql` will new up Listerine::Persistence::Mysql.

 Listerine Server
 ================